Nail Surgery: A Complete Guide

 - No need to take time off work/school

-- Local anesthetic, no fasting required
+- Local anaesthetic, no fasting required

 - Partial nail removal is cosmetically acceptable